-The Insurance Research Council (IRC) estimates that 11 percent of the state's drivers are uninsured.
-The good news: this is below the national average of 13.8 percent.
+A 2011 Insurance Research Council report estimated that 11 percent of the state's drivers were uninsured in 2009.
+The good news: this was below the national average of 13.8 percent.

 Because South Carolina requires all policies to include uninsured motorist coverage (UM), insured drivers have some financial protection against those who don't have coverage.

 Uninsured motorist fee

 South Carolina approaches the problem of uninsured motorists a little differently than other states.
 In lieu of having car insurance, you can pay the state an uninsured motorist fee of $550 a year so long as you meet certain requirements.
 You'll still be liable for any damage caused in an at-fault accident.